fluxninja/aperture/docs/content/reference/aperturectl/blueprints/generate/generate.md

       --apply                Apply generated policies on the Kubernetes cluster in the namespace where Aperture Controller is installed
   -h, --help                 help for generate
       --kube-config string   Path to the Kubernetes cluster config.
-Defaults to '~/.kube/config' --name string          Name of the Aperture Blueprint to generate Aperture Policy resources for.
-Can be skipped when '--custom-blueprint-path' is provided
-      --output-dir string    Directory path where the generated Policy resources will be stored.
+Defaults to '~/.kube/config' --name string          Name of the Aperture Blueprint to generate Aperture Policy resources for --output-dir string    Directory path where the generated Policy resources will be stored.
 If not provided, will use current directory
       --values-file string   Path to the values file for Blueprint's input
 ```